rklymentiev/py-for-neuro/chapters/chapter0.md

 **Q: I have spotted a typo/error, where do I report it?**

 A: Feel free to report an issue at the [GitHub page](https://github.com/ruslan-kl/py-for-neuro) or create a pull request.

+**Q: I have an idea of relevant exercises/demos/slides, can I contribute?**

+A: Definitely yes!
+Feel free to start a discussion at the [GitHub page](https://github.com/ruslan-kl/py-for-neuro) or contact me directly.

 </exercise>